ToniRose92/Portfolio-Guide/README.md

 | 💸 [CharityML Project - Finding Donors](https://github.com/ToniRose92/CharityML-Project---Finding-Donors) | Supervised Learning | Build and optimize a model to predict income for targeting potential donors for a charity organization. **Key Learning:** Machine learning model optimization. | _`numpy`, `matplotlib`, `scikit-learn`, `pandas`_ |
 | 💻 [Website A/B Testing Analysis](https://github.com/ToniRose92/Website-A-B-Test-Analysis) | A/B Testing | Analyze website A/B test results to determine which variation leads to better user engagement and conversion rates, using statistical methods like hypothesis testing and confidence intervals. **Key Learning:** Hypothesis testing, decision-making with data. | _`pandas`, `numpy`, `matplotlib`, `seaborn`, `scipy`_ |
 | In progress : [Game to Movie Adaptation](https://github.com/ToniRose92/Game-to-Movie-Adaptation) | Data Wrangling & EDA | Investigates the impact of movie and TV adaptations on video game sales and reception, exploring the relationship between adaptations and game sales. **Key Learning:** Exploratory Data Analysis (EDA) and data collection using web scraping. | _`numpy`, `matplotlib`, `pandas`, `seaborn`, `requests`, `BeautifulSoup`_ |

----

-By leading with your most job-ready projects, you’ll give your audience a clear picture of your capabilities and professional experience, while still showcasing your learning journey.